Open Materials Generation with Inference-Time Reinforcement Learning: Inference-Time Reinforcement Learning

 \section{Inference-Time Reinforcement Learning}

 OMatG can be trained to predict only the velocity field $b^\theta(t,x_t)$ via \cref{eq:bloss}, or to jointly predict the velocity field and the denoiser $z^\theta(t,x_t)$ via \cref{eq:lossz}.
-When the denoiser---and thus the score---is available, policy-gradient RL can be applied directly.
-In contrast, when only the velocity field is learned and no explicit score is available at inference time, a novel treatment is required.
+When the denoiser---and thus the score---is available, policy-gradient RL can be applied directly to the resulting stochastic sampler (see \cref{sec:scores}).
+In contrast, when only the velocity field is learned and no explicit score is available at inference time, we add stochastic perturbations to the underlying ODE dynamics to define a surrogate stochastic process.
+By enabling exploration, policy-ratio estimation, and KL regularization without requiring access to the score, this process allows policy-gradient updates to the full pretrained OMatG model (see \cref{sec:noscores}).
+Finally, using the same stochastic-perturbation idea, we apply policy-gradient RL to learn a time-dependent velocity-annealing schedule that rescales the frozen velocity field, replacing handcrafted annealing schemes (see \cref{sec:vel}).